 For men, shaving with a face full of zits presents its own serious challenges.
 Cutting into a large pimple can lead to a pretty serious looking wound that could lead to permanent acne scars and pock marks.
-Is it even possible to get a clean looking, close shave with acne?
+Is it even possible to get a clean, close shave when you suffer with acne?

-In this short article, we will look at the specific difficulties related to shaving with acne and offer three tips to get a quality shave while simultaneously dealing with your acne problems.
+Let’s look at the specific difficulties related to shaving with acne and what changes you can make to get a quality shave while simultaneously dealing with your acne problems.

 The Difficulties of Shaving with Acne